Bunnythorpe: Rail

 The North Island Main Trunk Railway runs through the centre of Bunnythorpe but trains no longer stop in the village, as the station was closed in 1985.
 Freight and passenger trains run from between Wellington and Auckland, though passengers must board these services in Palmerston North.

 Bus

 A service operates between Feilding and Palmerston North hourly, which stops in Bunnythorpe.
 The main stop in Palmerston North is Main Street which is also the main Palmerston North suburban bus terminus, where buses can be caught to other suburbs.
 Inter-City buses depart from Palmerston North.

 Government

 Local

-Bunnythorpe until recently was part of the Manawatu District.
-In a quest to attract growth to the region, Manawatu District agreed to transfer a portion of its territory to Palmerston North City; Bunnythorpe was a part of this portion.
+Bunnythorpe is within the Palmerston North City territorial authority.
+It was formerly part of the Manawatu District, but was moved in 2012 along with other areas.
+This was done to allow development of city housing and industrial land while avoiding problems with cross-boundary infrastructure.

 Central

-Bunnythorpe is represented in the Rangitīkei electorate by Ian McKelvie of National.
+Bunnythorpe is represented in the Rangitīkei electorate by Suze Redmayne of the New Zealand National Party.

-Bunnythorpe is part of Te Tai Hauāuru Maori electorate.
+Bunnythorpe is represented in the Te Tai Hauāuru Māori electorate by Debbie Ngarewa-Packer of Te Pāti Māori.